carlosjhr64/entropia/README.md

 Currently, Entropia naively adds randomness up... this only works when adding independent sources.
-Here are two cases where the calculations go wrong.
+Here are two cases where the calculations go wrong:

     a = E[60]{RNG}*64 #=> LPKHLYPjRo 64:P95 100% -
     a.randomness #=> 60.0